sergey-sonkin/Cat-IG/README.md

 Automated system for generating post-ironic cat videos using AI and posting them to Instagram accounts for A/B testing.

+Built with Go for better performance, concurrency, and single binary deployment.

 ## Concept

 1. LLM generates quirky cat video prompts